babybuddy/babybuddy/docs/configuration/webhooks.md

     hashlib.sha256,
 ).hexdigest()

-hmac.compare_digest(expected, received_signature)
+assert hmac.compare_digest(expected, received)  # not ==, so guessing does
+                                                # not get easier as it closes in
 ```

-Compare it against what follows `v1=` in `X-BabyBuddy-Signature`, using the
-secret from the endpoint's settings. `compare_digest` rather than `==`, so that
-guessing a signature does not get easier as it gets closer.
+Three things make that check worth something, and two of them are on this side
+of the connection:

+1. **Check the timestamp** against the current time and refuse anything too far
+   off -- a few minutes is usual.
+Signing the timestamp stops someone *moving*
+   it to dress an old body up as a fresh one.
+It does not stop them sending a
+   captured request again exactly as it stands: the digest is the same and it
+   verifies forever.
+2. **Remember the event ids** you have already acted on, and ignore a repeat.
+   Two attempts carry the same `id`, so this also covers a retry.
+3. **Compare with `compare_digest`** as above.

-Because the timestamp is covered too, a request that was captured cannot be
+Without the first two, a captured request is one that can be used again.
-sent again later as it stands.

 Redirects are not followed.
 A signature would otherwise end up at whatever host
 the endpoint points at next.